FauconFan/makefileC/README.md

 # The (ultimate project manager) Makefile [![Main](https://github.com/FauconFan/makefileC/actions/workflows/main.yml/badge.svg)](https://github.com/FauconFan/makefileC/actions/workflows/main.yml)

-This is the summary of my experience applied to programming in C and C++.
-My ambition is to put together all good practices and necessary features of a well-driven C or C++ project.
+This is the summary of my experience applied to programming in C. My ambition is to put together all good practices and necessary features of a well-driven C project.
 I would like to include good compilation, sub-projects, static analyzers, and testing processes.

 I want this makefile to be easy to use, easy to get started with and well-documented.